top of page

 Publications

-Climate reform and transitional industry assistance: Windfall profits for polluters?
-(2023) with Gordon Leslie and Jonathan Kuok [paper]
+Climate reform and transitional industry assistance: Windfall profits for polluters?, 2023 (Energy Economics) with Gordon Leslie and Jonathan Kuok [paper]

 Complements or Substitutes?
 The Importance of Mode Choice In International Trade with Scott Orr